A WORD FOR OZZY

 Yep.
 NO LIAR’S DANCE.

 So, now I know – finally – what it was that bugged me back at the time.
-It was having that song cut from the radio airing that I’d conscientiously and fanatically made the effort to tape (nerd is as nerd does).
-And when you’ve seen or heard the Knebworth version, you’ll know exactly why it bugged the shite out of ma much younger self.
+It was having Liar’s Dance cut from the radio airing that I’d conscientiously and fanatically made the effort to tape (nerd is as nerd does) – and when you’ve seen or heard the Knebworth version, which I must have done (TV broadcast, I guess) you’ll know exactly why that track’s omission from the tape bugged the shite out of ma much younger self.
 It’s a performance and a half, definitely the track of the set.
 Doug Boyle hits that acoustic hard.

 But now, with the new RSD EP, we’ve got the audio version so I guess that’s some sort of closure after 31 years.
 It turns out that my taping was a Radio 1 replay of the gig, not the live broadcast from the day itself – Tommy Vance said so, right after Rock and Roll.
-It also turns out that Plant played Nirvana that day too, so that’s another one to go and find.
+Ah well.
+And by doing a bit of setlist digging for this post, it turns out that Plant played Nirvana that day too, so that’s another one to go and find.

-And, if you haven’t seen it, here’s Liar’s Dance in all its windblown brilliance.
-Check that shirty billow.
-Boyle on fire and in command throughout.
+If you haven’t seen it, here’s Liar’s Dance in all its windblown brilliance.
+Check that shirty billow, Boyle on fire and in command throughout.
 What a player.

 While we’re here: RIP Phil Johnstone, co-writer and keyboard player through Now and Zen, Manic Nirvana and Fate of Nations.
 Crucial albums all, and his part in them was huge.